abinthomasonline/dynamic-video-watermark/README.md

 # Dynamic Video Watermark

 This is a simple python script to add a watermark to a video.
 The watermark animation can be customized by `Animation` subclass.
+The animation configuration can be passed as a json file.

+The code contains one example of `Animation` subclass, `HorizontalSlide`.
+The animation configuration for `HorizontalSlide` is in `anim_configs.json`.

 ## Installation
 ```bash